mrstallion/fchat-rising/readme.md

     *    Search filters can be reset
 *   General
     *    Character profiles, guestbooks, friend lists, and image lists are cached for faster access.
-    *    Open conversation dialog for typing in a character name
+    *    Conversation dialog can be opened by typing in a character name

 ## How to Set Up Ads